 Do not scrub your rainfly with anything abrasive, and be extremely gentle when handling it.
 You want to remove stains and soiling without weakening your rainfly.

-Once you’ve washed your rainfly, hanging it up to dry over a clothesline or shower rod is the best choice.
+Once you’ve washed your rainfly, hanging it to dry over a clothesline or shower rod is the best choice.

-As we’ve discussed, rainflies serve as water-resistant protection to keep you and your belongings dry while also ensuring your tent is sheltered from undesirable outside elements.
+As we’ve discussed, rainflies serve as water-resistant protection to keep you and your belongings dry while ensuring your tent is sheltered from undesirable outside elements.